-I swam in the ocean, fed my freckles (who greedily drank sun and multiplied tenfold), consumed large quantities of mangoes, avocados and (!) octopus, met some inspiring new faces, and generally became acquainted with the gentle pace of life in the tiny coastal town of San Augustinillo.
+I swam in the ocean and fed my freckles (who greedily drank the sun and multiplied tenfold), consumed vast quantities of mangoes, avocados, papayas, and (!) octopus, met some inspiring new faces, and generally became acquainted with the gentle pace of life in the tiny coastal town of San Augustinillo.
 You've got to love a lifestyle where your daily to-do list includes eating a whole coconut, on the beach.

 |Having discovered true bliss|

 I met Elena at the friendly family-run posada where I stayed for a month, El Recinto Del Viento.
-She came daily to cook and clean, sometimes bearing small bags of beautifully-trimmed pan-ready nopalitos (cactus), or free-range eggs from her chickens.
-She often laughed at the strange fruit I would bring back from the market and ask her how to eat.
-Early on, we got to talking about corn and when I found out she grows her own and nixtamalizes it every single evening in order to make fresh tortillas for her whole extended family the next morning, it was all I could do to just invite myself right over.
+She came daily to cook and clean, sometimes bearing small bags of beautifully-trimmed, pan-ready nopalitos (cactus), or free-range eggs from her chickens.
+She often couldn't hold back a good laugh at the strange fruit I would bring back from the market and ask her how to eat.
+Early on, we got talking about corn and when I learned that, like many rural Oaxacans, she grows her own year's worth supply of corn and nixtamalizes it every evening in order to make fresh tortillas for her whole extended family the next morning, it was all I could do to just invite myself right over.

 I've wanted to learn how to make tortillas from whole corn for a long time.
-The 'masa harina' (corn flour) that is sold in grocery stores is made in large part from American-grown GMO corn, except for Bob's Red Mill which is GMO-free.
-(As an aside, most of the corn used to make tortillas in Mexico is GMO corn imported from the United States, since cheap highly-subsidized American corn has been flooding Mexico ever since NAFTA, a tragedy that caused the mass exodus of literally millions of small-scale farmers who were forced to leave their land in search of jobs in cities or in the United States.
-You can read more about that in this excellently-written article.
+The 'masa harina' (nixatamalized corn flour) that is sold in grocery stores is made in large part from American-grown GMO corn, except for Bob's Red Mill which is GMO-free.
+(As an aside, most of the corn used to make tortillas in Mexico is GMO corn imported from the United States.
+Cheap, highly-subsidized American corn has been flooding Mexico ever since NAFTA, causing the mass exodus of hundreds of thousands of small-scale farmers who have been forced to leave their land in search of jobs in cities or in the United States.
+You can read more about that in this excellent article by Peter Canby.
 And about the GMO contamination of native Mexican corn here.)
 At any rate, if you want the real deal, a true flavour-packed tortilla, the way to go is whole corn kernels, not masa harina.
 And since we grow our own organic field corn, it seems like a no-brainer that we should know how to make our own fresh tortillas.
 But the whole nixtamalization thing was always a bit of a mystery and I'd been lazy about learning how to do it on my own.
-And now, thanks to Elena, I am all about nixtamalization, all the time.
+Now, thanks to Elena's generous guidance and teachings, nixtamalization has taken my love of corn to a whole other level.

 Nixtamalization is the magical process whereby whole corn kernels are boiled and soaked in limewater.
 It's the equivalent of using sourdough to make bread (i.e.: dramatically boosting nutrient content, digestibility, and flavor).
 In a nutshell, here's what it does to corn: